RobertBoes/inertia-breadcrumbs/UPGRADING.md

 `null` breadcrumb URLs are now supported for `diglactic/laravel-breadcrumbs` and `tabuna/breadcrumbs` collectors.
 Previously, defining a `null` URL would've thrown an exception, so this is technically a backwards-compatible change.
-However, this changes the array shape of outputted breadcrumbs, and you may want to update frontend components to match.
+However, because this changes the array shape of outputted breadcrumbs, you may want to update your frontend components to match.
 Here's an example TypeScript type to illustrate:

 ```diff
 type Breadcrumb {